jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_alarmaction_pushnotification.md

 2. Click New to create a new rule.
 3. If this rule is related to specific connections

-    a.In the list of conditions, tick **The connection is...** b.In the rule description click **connections**.
+   1. In the list of conditions, tick **The connection is...**
+   2. In the rule description click **connections**.
 Select the connections this rule applies to.

-4.If this rule is related to specific alarms
+4. If this rule is related to specific alarms

-    a.In the list of conditions, tick **The alarm is...** b.In the rule description click **alarms**.
+   1. In the list of conditions, tick **The alarm is...**
+   2. In the rule description click **alarms**.
 Select the alarms this rule applies to.

-5.If this rule is related to specific severities
+5. If this rule is related to specific severities

-    a.In the list of conditions, tick **The alarm severity is...** b.In the rule description click **Low, Medium or High**.
+   1. In the list of conditions, tick **The alarm severity is...**
+   2. In the rule description click **Low, Medium or High**.
 Select the severities this rule applies to.

-6.In the list of actions to perform, tick **Send Push Notification to my mobile device**
+6. In the list of actions to perform, tick **Send Push Notification to my mobile device**

-    a.In the rule description, click (add recipient account).
+   1. In the rule description, click (add recipient account).
 This opens the Send a Push Notification Dialog.